WJSoftware/dr-fetch/README.md

 1. Install the package.
 2. Create your custom fetch function, usually including logic to inject an authorization header/token.
 3. Create a fetcher object.
-4. Optionally add body parsers.
+4. Optionally add body processors.
 5. Use the fetcher for every HTTP request needed.

 ### Installation